ElliotKillick/qvm-create-windows-qube/README.md

 `windows-mgmt` is air gapped from the network.
 This means that in order to securely perform the download, one must copy the `download-windows.sh` script and `SHA256SUMS` file to another (disposable) qube followed by transferring the newly downloaded ISO(s) into `windows-mgmt` and placing them into the `~/Documents/qvm-create-windows-qube/windows-media/isos` directory.
 Alternatively, `windows-mgmt` can temporarily be given network access, however, this isn't recommended for security reasons.

 ### Creating Windows VM

+**Important:** Be sure to read the [Qubes Windows Tools Known Issues](https://github.com/elliotkillick/qvm-create-windows-qube#qubes-windows-tools-known-issues) section below for a couple small upstream issues in the case of Windows 10 and other newer OSs all of which have easy workarounds available.

 #### Windows 10